markhm/markhm.github.io/article.md

       nodePort: 30001

 ```
+There are several introductions to Kubernetes' configuration file format available online, e.g. [here](https://www.mirantis.com/blog/introduction-to-yaml-creating-a-kubernetes-deployment/), so we will not explain its full contents in this article.
+But we will point out the reference to the image (`docker.io/markhm/vaadin-ai-chat:1.0`) and

 Now, we can install the Chatbot application, by asking `kubectl` to apply the configuration, which means to deploy our application: `kubectl apply -f vaadin-chat.yml`.